rulojuka/sbking/README.md

 SBKing is a King card game software aimed to provide a rich and intuitive interface and an online experience to King players.
 It is still in early development and is licensed as GPL.

+## Java version

+SBKing uses some libraries that does not go very well with recent (16+) Java versions.
+The intended version for development is Java 11.

 ## Compiling

 SBKing uses Makefile and [Maven](https://maven.apache.org/) to build.
 The following line should be enough: